-East Riding of Yorkshire Council and Bridlington Harbour Commissioners have agreed to continue working closely together to explore a revised proposal within the town’s harbour area after recent feasibility work - undertaken by internationally-renowned professional services firm Arup - concluded that the current financial climate would mean that initial proposals for the Yorkshire Harbour and Marina Project would not be commercially viable.
+East Riding of Yorkshire Council and Bridlington Harbour Commissioners have agreed to explore improvements to the town’s harbour area after recent feasibility work undertaken by internationally-renowned professional services firm Arup concluded that the current financial climate would mean that initial proposals for the Yorkshire Harbour and Marina Project would not be commercially viable.
 The news is extremely disappointing for both organisations, who have been working together since 2015 to try and bring the larger project forward.

 The council and commissioners had identified a preferred option for the scheme, which would have seen the commercial fishing fleet stay in the existing harbour and a new outer pier constructed to berth leisure craft in a new marina.

 However, this option had a projected cost of around £115 million, including costs and contingency, which would have required a substantial amount of external funding to be secured.
 It would have involved £75 million for the new marina but would have also required around £40 million being spent updating the existing harbour infrastructure.

 Councillor Stephen Parnaby OBE, leader of East Riding of Yorkshire Council, said: “Working together, the council and Bridlington Harbour Commissioners have advanced plans for the Yorkshire Harbour and Marina Project to a stage never achieved before.

 “It is with a heavy heart that the decision has had to be made to put this game-changing project on hold.

 “Throughout the process, the council and the commissioners have always looked at developing a scheme that was affordable, workable and deliverable.

 “Unfortunately, due to the current financial climate and the information supplied by Arup, indications are that the scheme would be unaffordable.